kamiya54/spree_webpay/README.md

 However, this change is known to break other payment methods.
 Neither we nor the Spree team take responsibility about this hack.

-Copyright (c) 2014 webpay, released under the New BSD License
+Copyright (c) WebPay, released under the New BSD License